APAF-bioinformatics/ProteomeScholaR/README.md

 ## Using the Workflow

 1. Run the DIA_workflow.rmd file (this should automatically have opened if you did the above correctly!)
+   - **NEW:** Beginners can try DIA_workflow_starter.rmd with detailed explanations and educational resources
 2. Please copy your organism .fasta to the data/UniProt subdirectory
 3. Please copy your searched data to the data/proteomics subdirectory
 4. Proceed chunk by chunk
-5. Use the embedded Shiny app to define your:
+5. Use the enhanced Shiny app to define your:
    - Experimental design
    - Contrasts
    - Linear model
 6. Find all results in the summary_results folder
-7. Run DIA_report_1.0.rmd to generate a shareable report (current not finished)
+7. **NEW:** Run DIA_report.rmd to generate comprehensive HTML and Word reports with publication-quality visualizations

 ## Contributors
 * Ignatius Pang (ignatius.pang@mq.edu.au)